fayeed/flutter_parsed_text/README.md

 import 'package:flutter_parsed_text/flutter_parsed_text.dart';;
 ```

-ParsedText can receive this paramters:
+ParsedText can receive this paramters & all the RichText parameters:

 `text`: Text that will be parsed and rendered.

 `style`: It takes a `TextStyle` object as it's property to style all the non links text objects.

-`wordSpacing`: A wordspacing paramter to adjust spacing between each words.

-`alignment`: A text alignment property used to align the the text enclosed.

 `parse`: Array of `MatchText` object - used for defining structure for pattern matching .